 Course Description: In Algebra II, students will build on the knowledge and skills for mathematics in Kindergarten-Grade 8 and Algebra I. Students will broaden their knowledge of quadratic functions, exponential functions, and systems of equations.
 Students will study logarithmic, square root, cubic, cube root, absolute value, rational functions, and their related equations.
 Students will connect functions to their inverses and associated equations and solutions in both mathematical and real-world situations.
 In addition, students will extend their knowledge of data analysis and numeric and algebraic methods.
 Students will use technology to build understanding and make connections.
 It is highly recommended that students have access to a graphing tool, either a calculator or an online option, to work with on a daily basis.
 To graduate on the Distinguished Level of Achievement and to also be eligible for top 10% automatic college acceptance, the student must take Algebra II.
-This course satisfies the 3rd and 4th year Mathematics credit.
+This course satisfies the 3rd or 4th year Mathematics credit.

-Algebra II Pre-AP $10^{th}-12^{th} \hspace{1.5cm} 1 \hspace{1.5cm} credit \hspace{1.5cm} 5.0$
+Algebra II Honors $10^{th} - 12^{th}$